What to expect on a Golden Monkey trekking safari in Mgahinga National Park

 Expectations of the Golden Monkey Trek

-Golden monkey trekking takes between 1 to 5 hours, depending on the location of the golden monkey family assigned to you.
-They are very playful and are known to move from one place to the next in search of food, and one of the best ways to locate the monkeys is by following the trail of leftover bamboo shoots on the ground.
+Golden monkey trekking takes between 1 and 5 hours, depending on the location of the golden monkey family assigned to you.
+They are very playful and are known to move from one place to the next in search of food.
+One of the best ways to locate the monkeys is following the trail of leftover bamboo shoots on the ground.
 Once you locate the monkeys, each group is allowed to spend an hour with the golden monkeys, watch them jump from tree to tree, take photos and videos, and learn about the behaviors of the golden monkeys in their natural.

 Golden Monkey trekking permit

-Golden monkey trekking permits are documents issued by the Uganda Wildlife Authority to tourists 12 years and above, granting them access to the golden monkeys found in Mgahinga National Park.
-The trek permit is a legal document; no one can trek the Golden Monkeys without it.
+Golden monkey trekking permits are documents issued by the Uganda Wildlife Authority to tourists 15 years and above, granting them access to the golden monkeys found in Mgahinga National Park.
+The trek permit is a legal document, and no one can trek the Golden Monkeys without it.

-Golden monkey trek permits in Mgahinga National Park costs differ depending on the category that a tourist belongs to for example the permit is 40, 000 UGX for East African citizens (Uganda, Rwanda, Kenya, Tanzania, and South Sudan), $50 foreign residents and $60 for foreign non-residents per person.
-Habituation permits cost more since you spend more time with the golden monkeys.
-A golden monkey habituation permit costs 100, 000 UGX for East African citizens, $80 for foreign residents, and $100 for foreign non-residents.
+Cost of a Golden Monkey Trek permit: Golden monkey trek permits in Mgahinga National Park costs differ depending on the category that a tourist belongs to.
+For example, the permit is 40,000 UGX for East African citizens (Uganda, Rwanda, Kenya, Tanzania, and South Sudan), $50 for foreign residents, and $60 for foreign non-residents per person.
+Habituation permits, on the other hand, more cost since you get to spend more time with the golden monkeys.
+A golden monkey habituation permit costs 100,000 UGX for East African citizens, $80 for foreign residents, and $100 for foreign non-residents.
 Note that the permit cost does not include the park entrance fees.

 What to pack for a golden monkey safari in Mgahinga National Park

-- A waterproof rain jacket for the rainy season, but you can as well carry it during the dry season.
+- A waterproof rain jacket for the rainy season, but you can also carry it during the dry season.

 - Drinking water and snacks

-- Insect repellent to protect yourself from Insect bites.
-Remember that you are in the jungle where there are different insect species.
+- Use insect repellent to protect yourself from insect bites.
+Don’t forget that you are in the jungle with different insect species.

 - A day backpack to help you carry all the necessary items during your hike